tranthuyquynh122-cyber/Sales-Performance-Dashboard/README.md

 - The US remains the largest market (**~35–40% total revenue**) with **consistent margin (~10–12%)** but slower growth

 #### Interpretation
-- Canada is the only market where growth and profitability move in the same direction
+- Canada is the only market where **revenue growth (~15–18%) is closely aligned with stable profit margins (~12–14%)**, indicating more sustainable performance
-- APAC growth is likely driven by **discounting or lower-margin products**, reducing overall profitability
+- APAC growth is likely driven by **discounting or lower-margin products**, as reflected in its lower margin (~5–7%) despite a large revenue share
-- The US shows characteristics of a **mature market** with stable but limited growth potential
+- The US shows characteristics of a **mature market**, with stable margins (~10–12%) but slower growth compared to emerging markets

 #### Recommendation
-- Prioritize expansion in **Canada**, where growth is supported by margin stability
+- Prioritize expansion in **Canada**, where both growth and margin performance are aligned
-- Avoid scaling **APAC** until margin performance improves
+- Delay expansion in **APAC** until margin efficiency improves, as current growth does not translate into profit
-- Maintain the **US** and focus on efficiency rather than expansion
+- Maintain the **US** as a stable revenue base and focus on operational efficiency rather than expansion

 ## 2️⃣ Dashboard 2 — Product Performance